cosmos/sdk-tutorials/liquidity-module/index.md

 ## Create the Blockchain

-Scaffold a new blockchain called `myblockchain`:
+Scaffold a new blockchain called `myblockchain`, replace `username` with your username:

 ```bash
 starport scaffold chain github.com/username/myblockchain